damiyu/CSE151A-MEW/README.md

 #### Model 1 Results

 The baseline model’s training mean squared error was approximately 0.03.
 Our testing mean squared error also came out to be approximately 0.03.
-Our train and test fraction of variance unexplained (FVU) were roughly equal as well (0.35 and 0.36 respectively).
-Gaging our models performance, based on predictions using test data, we see an accuracy of approximately 0.53, precision of 0.54, and recall of 0.53.
+Our train and test fractions of variance unexplained (FVU) were roughly equal as well (0.35 and 0.36 respectively).
+Gaging our model performance, based on predictions using test data, we see an accuracy of approximately 0.53, precision of 0.54, and recall of 0.53.
 Below is a table denoting our model’s comprehensive performance.

 | Metric            | Score  |
 | ----------------- | ------ |